Protecting your personal information

 If we decide not to work together, I will ensure your personal data is deleted within 3 months.
 If you would like me to delete this information sooner, please let me know.

-Client records are kept for a period of 36 months after therapy has ended and then confidentially destroyed on a date set annually for document review, (within 1 year of the 36 month period), unless exceptional circumstances indicate it is in your or my best interests to retain them for longer.
+Client records are kept for a period of 7 years after therapy has ended and then confidentially destroyed on a date set annually for document review, (within 1 year of the 7-year period), unless exceptional circumstances indicate it is in your or my best interests to retain them for longer.
 If we communicate by text or by email, these records may also be kept for the same duration as any therapy notes.
 I will store your contact details on my mobile phone for 3 years after our working relationship ends and then I will delete them from my contact list.

 Supervision records are kept for a period of 36 months beyond the conclusion of work with individual clients, or after our working relationship has ended, unless exceptional circumstances indicate it is in your or my best interests to retain them for longer.
 If we communicate by text or by email, these records may also be kept for the same duration as any supervision notes.
 I will store your contact details on my mobile phone for 3 years after our working relationship ends and then I will delete them from my contact list.